Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - *Fodor’s First Law of the Nonexistence of Cognitive Science*: the more global a cognitive process is, the less anybody understands it.
 ![Table 10.1]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/table10-1.png" | absolute_url }})
 - Arguments against Fodor’s claim
-  - The best model isn’t the language of thought model.
+  - Reject that the language of thought model is the best model for understanding information processing.
 We have ANN models that do just as well
   - Reject that there are domain-general forms of information processing
   - Reject that central processing exists and replace it with the massive modularity hypothesis
 - I think that both modularity and central processing exist.
 Modules exist because we have different parts of the brain devoted to different functions.
 Central processing exists because different sense can use the same knowledge gained from a different sense.